Saint-Petersburg University of the State Fire Service of the EMERCOM of Russia: Siberian Fire and Rescue Academy

-On 1 September 2008, the Siberian branch of the university was established in the city of Zheleznogorsk, Krasnoyarsk Territory.
-It is the only higher educational institution of EMERCOM beyond the Ural Mountains, serving the regions of Siberia and the Russian Far East.
-In 2011, it was renamed to the Siberian Institute of Fire Safety.
+On 1 September 2008, the Siberian branch of the university was established in the city of Zheleznogorsk, Krasnoyarsk Krai.
+It is the only higher educational institution of the Ministry of Emergency Situations beyond the Ural Mountains, serving the regions of Siberia and the Russian Far East.
+In 2011, it was renamed the Siberian Institute of Fire Safety.
 On 1 March 2013, the institute became the Siberian Fire and Rescue Academy.
-Presently, the academy is not part of the university and functions as an independent institution.
-In 2014, the first graduation took place.
+Presently, the academy is no longer part of the university and functions as an independent institution.
+In 2014, its first graduation took place.

 Activities

 The university's goals are to support the development of a security system in the field of preventing and eliminating the consequences of natural and man-made disasters.
 One of the major projects in which the university took part was the creation of a research complex called the Vytegra Training and Rescue Center in the Vytegorsky District of the Vologda Region.
 University cadets undergo additional training outside of curriculum under the "Initial Rescue Training" program, which includes practical training at the rescue center and the university's training complex in the Leningrad Oblast.
 Since 2008, employees of the fire and rescue services of Jordan, Bahrain, Azerbaijan, Mongolia and Moldova have been trained in the International Civil Defense Organization at the university under advanced training programs.
 On 16 October 2014, on the occasion of the 70th anniversary of the Liberation of Belgrade, representative office of the university was opened on the basis of the Russian-Serbian Humanitarian Center in the city of Niš.
 Since 2014, the university has been providing advanced training for specialists from Serbia through the center.
 On 1 March 2013, a new branch of the university was opened on Russky Island in Vladivostok.
 The university maintains close ties with fire and rescue schools of Belarus, Germany, Kazakhstan, Canada, United States, France, Finland and other countries.
 On 1 December 2016, the university was declared a laureate in the nomination "The best educational organization of higher education of the EMERCOM of Russia".